EtchedPixels/CC6303/README.md

 tested but the library helpers for shifts, multiply and particularly division are not yet fully debugged.

-On the 6800 processor the library routines are far from complete and the code generator needs some optimizing and a lot of un-inlining of code.
+On the 6800 processor the library routines are far from complete.
+Note that the 6800 target will generate much slower and larger code because the 6800 lacks 16bit operations and some other important features.
+6800 code is about a third larger.

 The bundled C library routines are initial code and not fully tested or reviewed.
 They are intended to provide native versions of key and time critical functions